-7 Undervalued Stocks to Buy Before They’re Blasting Off Again
+7 Undervalued Stocks to Buy Before They’re Blasting off Again

 Source: Shutterstock

-Currently, Enel Americas trades at a single-digit P/E ratio with a dividend in the 12% range.
-But investors shouldn’t be fooled by such high yield: a dividend cancellation or reduction could easily lower that rate.
-But for now, Enel hasn’t indicated any impending changes.
+Currently, Enel Americas trades at a single-digit P/E ratio with a dividend in the 7% range.

 Additionally, the utility company reported second-quarter revenue decline of 21.1% YOY to $5.7 billion.
 Enel also reported EBITDA falling by 28.9% mainly due to extraordinary effects incurred.
 For example, an agreement signed between Edesur and the Argentine State for outstanding claims cost the company $279 million last year.
 The coronavirus also contributed to the company’s decline, albeit to a lesser extent.

-Note: Editor’s note: “7 Undervalued Stocks to Buy Before They’re Blasting Off Again” was previously published in September 2020.
-It has since been updated to include the most relevant information available.